albertovic/ros2_ws/README.md

 In this section, you will find packages related to the development of an Autonomous Omnidirectional Navigation Robot (RONA).
 The idea is to create a physical robot that can perform autonomous navigation using a LIDAR.
 At the moment, I am focusing on learning how to program simulations and simulating the robot in Gazebo.

 ### rona_robot
 This is the main package for modeling RONA.
-The Gazebo simulation is already functional, and the robot can be moved using the keyboard.
+The Gazebo simulation is already functional with a LIDAR sensor, and the robot can be moved using the keyboard or an Xbox controller (with direct kinematics control).
 Code for navigation and sensor data collection, which I do not yet have, is yet to be developed.

+To run the keyboard control use this command:
+`ros2 launch rona_robot complete_gazebo.launch.py`
+and
+`ros2 run teleop_twist_keyboard teleop_twist_keyboard`

+To run the Xbox controller control use this command:
+`ros2 launch rona_robot xbox_complete_gazebo.launch.py`

 ### rona_controller
 This package is primarily used for configuring controllers and spawning them.

 ### rona_communication
+This package contains these nodes:
-This package is used to convert keyboard key presses into velocity commands for the robot.
+- keyboard_to_velocity.py: converts keyboard key presses into velocity commands for the robot.
 It transforms Twist messages from the teleop_twist_keyboard node into Float64MultiArray messages to be sent to the `/simple_velocity_controller/commands` topic, which carries velocity commands to the robot.
+- xbox_controller_to_velocity.py: subscribes to the `/joy` topic and converts joy messages into velocity commands.
+These messages are then published into `/kinematics_controller/command` topic.
+The velocity commands will be of Float64MultiArray type and will have this structure: [velocity_X_axis, velocity_Y_axis, angular_velocity].
+Each of them will range from -1 to 1.
+- direct_kinematics_node.py: This node will subscribe to the `/kinematics_controller/command` topic and transform the velocity messages to wheel speeds.
+This messages NEED to be in the mentioned format [velocity_X_axis, velocity_Y_axis, angular_velocity].
+Each of them will range from -1 to 1.
+After the transformation, the new message is published into `/simple_velocity_controller/commands` topic.

 ### simple_rona_robot
 This package is currently not in use; it was another approach to solve the omnidirectional robot problem without going into the complexity of modeling wheels in detail.
 Since the first option seems to work correctly, I prefer to continue with that.